trentendresen/drivestaycomponent/README.md

 ### Approach
 So I tried to not really use as much imported libararies as possible and mainly just used state variables to keep track of data but for a real app
- I would use either the DB or redux to keep track of state throughtout the whole app I used typescript to ensure typing
+ I would use either the DB or redux to keep track of state throughtout the whole app I used typescript to ensure typing There was a lot I wanted to add to mimic airbnb more but required 3rd party libraries such as scrolling through images on the top

 ### Screenshots
 Main screen